New York Roads - NY 18

 EB at the northern end of Robert Moses State Parkway, which gets this elongated interpretation of the state route shield and the New York Dept. of Parks and Recreation maple leaf.
 NY 18 and the Parkway are both on the Seaway Trail, although the official route appears to be 18 only.
 The length of 18 was supposed to be paralleled by a combination of the Robert Moses (north-south to Fort Niagara State Park) and the Lake Ontario State Parkway (east-west, currently ends at Lakeside Beach State Park).
 Instead of being the end of Robert Moses State Pkwy., this location in Four Mile State Park would have been just another exit on Lake Ontario State Pkwy., which would have connected other county and state parks between here and Rochester.

-WB in Parma Center.
+WB in Parma Center, EB in North Greece.

-One more shield, NB (Latta Rd.
-WB).
+One more shield, WB on Latta Rd.

 Old NY 18 and the last child left, NY 18F

 Onto Robert Moses State Pkwy.

 Onto Lake Ontario State Pkwy.